-We continuously work toward raising our staff’s awareness of the importance of safety at work.
-To this effect, we organize specialist trainings, discussion panels, quizzes, film shows, lotteries, etc., as well as make necessary investments.
+We continuously work toward raising our staff’s awareness of safety at work.
+To this effect, we organize trainings, discussion panels, quizzes, film shows, lotteries, etc., as well as make necessary investments.
 Our campaign entitled “Get rid of dangerous stuff” has been awarded a “golden stapler” award as the best in-house communication campaign.
-As a result of introducing comprehensive health and safety measures, we have been able to decrease the accident frequency rate in our plant.
+Decrease systematically and permanently the accident frequency rate in our plant is our top priority.

 Health and Safety Day

 Each spring, all ArcelorMittal plants worldwide organize a Health and Safety Day, featuring numerous meetings, trainings, first aid shows, emergency drills, as well as discussions on what to do to improve work safety.
 The event is addressed both to the employees of ArcelorMittal and their families.
 The participants can have their glucose, cholesterol and blood pressure levels checked.
 They can also do a spirometry test, calculate their BMI and consult a nutritionist.
 Children can participate in art contests related to safety at work and at home.
 The best artwork is later included in the company calendars.

 However, the most important message of each Health and Safety Day is thatsafety is our priority, and that we must work and act safely on a daily basis.